A Note on Optimal Soft Edge Expansions for the Gaussian $\beta$ Ensembles: Global and Soft Edge Density for the GUE

 \section{Global and Soft Edge Density for the GUE}

-Consider first the Gaussian unitary ensemble (GUE) of $N \times N$ complex Hermitian matrices $H = {1 \over 2} (G + G^\dagger)$, where $G$ is an $N \times N$ standard complex matrix (also known as a complex Ginibre matrix, or a member of the GinUE \cite{BF25}).
+Consider first the Gaussian unitary ensemble (GUE) of $N \times N$ complex Hermitian matrices $H = {1 \over 2} (G + G^\dagger)$, where $G$ is an $N \times N$ matrix of i.i.d.~standard complex Gaussian entries (also known as a complex Ginibre matrix, or a member of the GinUE \cite{BF25}).
 Let $\rho_{(1),N}^{\rm GUE}(x)$ denote the eigenvalue density for GUE matrices, defined by the requirement that after integrating over $(a,b)$, $a<b$, it is equal to the expected number of eigenvalues in this interval.
 It has been known for a long time \cite[\S 6.1.1]{Me67} that this eigenvalue density has the explicit functional form

 where $H_j(x)$ denotes the Hermite polynomial and the second equality follows from a confluent form of the Christoffel-Darboux formula; see, e.g., \cite[Eq.~(5.13)]{Fo10}.
 Plots of the difference (\ref{0.1}), which depends only on the $(N-1)$- and $N$-th Hermite polynomials, for increasing $N$ show that, to leading order, the density has a semi-circle profile supported on $(-\sqrt{2N}, \sqrt{2N})$.
 Plotting the normalised scaled quantity $\bar{\rho}_{(1),N}^{\rm GUE,g}(X) := {\sqrt{2N} \over N} \rho_{(1),N}^{\rm GUE}(\sqrt{2N}X)$ shows compelling evidence for the limit law